Airway clearance therapy: Breathing

 Breathing techniques include the active cycle of breathing which includes huffing; and autogenic drainage, a technique that requires concentrated effort.

 Huffing

-Huffing or a huff cough, is also called forced expiration technique, and helps to move mucus away from the lung wall so that it can finally be coughed out.
+Huffing or a huff cough, also called a forced expiration technique, helps to move mucus away from the lung wall so that it can finally be coughed out.
 Huffing needs to be carried out in a sitting position with the chin raised a little, and the mouth remaining open.
 A deep breath is taken to fill the lungs about 75 per cent, and held for two or three seconds.
 Breathing out is forceful and slow which helps to move the mucus from the smaller to the larger airways.
 A normal urge to cough at this point is repressed, and the breathing pattern is repeated a few times.
 A strong cough then follows to expel the mucus.
 Huffing forms part of the active cycle of breathing.
 Huffing as a clearance technique is different to the term of huffing used in substance inhalation.